MistApproach/callm/README.md

 ![License](https://img.shields.io/crates/l/callm?style=plastic)

 ## About
-`callm` allows you to easily run Generative AI models (like Large Language Models) directly on your hardware, offline.
+`callm` enables you to run Generative AI models (such as Large Language Models) directly on your hardware, offline.
-Under the hood `callm` relies heavily on the [candle](https://github.com/huggingface/candle) crate and is written in pure Rust 🦀
+Under the hood, `callm` heavily relies on the [candle](https://github.com/huggingface/candle) crate and is written in pure Rust 🦀.

 ### Supported models